dart-lang/site-www/src/null-safety/index.md

 ## Dart 3 and null safety

-Dart 3 has sound null safety built-in, and will prevent code from running without it.
+Dart 3 has built-in sound null safety.
+Dart 3 prevents code without it from running.

-For guidance on migrating to Dart 3, check out the [Dart 3 migration guide](/resources/dart-3-migration).
+To learn how to migrate to Dart 3, check out the [Dart 3 migration guide](/resources/dart-3-migration).
-Packages developed without null safety support will cause issues when resolving dependencies:
+Packages developed without null safety support cause issues when resolving dependencies:

 ```terminal